 - Entrapment: In a case involving entrapment, the criminal intent does not originate with the defendant, but often an individual of authority, such as a police officer.
 If an officer of the law suggests that a defendant offer a bribe to avoid jail time and then arrests him or her for bribery, then the officer could be charged with entrapment and the bribery charges dropped.

 Accusations of bribery can have a devastating effect on your life, so it’s important to get ahead of the charges.
 Our firm is well-established in the San Diego justice system and has an established record of reaching positive outcomes at trial.
-Contact jD LAW, P.C. today at (760) 630-2000 to start a thorough review of your case and discuss all the options available to you.
+Contact jD Law Criminal Defense Attorneys today at (760) 630-2000 to start a thorough review of your San Diego bribery case and discuss all the options available to you.

 Don’t Waste Any Time!